-Prior to joining MBZUAI, Professor Khan was a senior scientist with the Inception Institute of Artificial Intelligence (2018-2020), and an honorary lecturer with Australian National University (ANU) since 2016.
-Previous roles include working as a research scientist with Data61-CSIRO from 2016-2018, and visiting researcher with National ICT Australia (NICTA), CRL, in 2015.
+Prior to joining MBZUAI, Professor Khan was a senior scientist at the Inception Institute of Artificial Intelligence (IIAI) (2018–2020) and an honorary faculty at the Australian National University (ANU) from 2016.
+He previously worked as a research scientist with Data61–CSIRO (2016–2018) and a visiting researcher with National ICT Australia (NICTA) in 2015.
+He received his Ph.D. from the University of Western Australia (UWA) in 2016.

 Interested in working with